riisikumi/TwentyTenLauncher/README.md

 The launcher ,by default, downloads the 'Beta 1.1_02' version of Minecraft, as it was the last version of Minecraft to be released in 2010.

-// TODO for instruction on how to change.
-I will eventually write a Swing application to manually update properly.

 **You need Java 8u261 or greater to run this application.**

 ## Issues